Cedrik98/FACT_Group_19/README.md

 ./run.sh train
 ```

-All model dataset combinations can be trained with the `--all` flag.
+All model dataset combinations can be trained with the `--all=True` flag.

 ### Experiments